smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/12 - Relational Division.md

 # Relational Division

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Relational division is a Relational Algebra operation that represents the division of one relation into another relation based on certain conditions.
-In SQL, relational division can be achieved by using multiple join operations and conditional statements to divide the data in one table into multiple groups based on certain criteria.
+In SQL, relational division can be achieved using multiple join operations and conditional statements to partition a table's data into multiple groups based on specific criteria.
 This can be useful for solving problems such as finding all employees who have had a shift in every department or employees with the same licenses or skillsets.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Relational division is not a built-in operator in SQL, so it must be simulated using a combination of other SQL operations, such as joins, subqueries, and conditional statements.
-The exact implementation of relational division may vary depending on the specific requirements of the problem and the database management system being used.
+The exact implementation of relational division may vary depending on the problem's specific requirements and the database management system being used.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here are some examples of problems that require the use of relational division.
 *  I want to find all pilots who can fly 100% of the airplanes in the hangar (the most common example of relational division).